Origin Story

 Chapter I

+When these waters finally reach the shallow lagoons of Baja California, the sun and wind do the rest.
 It is a process older than civilization.
 We have spent decades learning how not to interrupt it.

 Chapter II